Why Soft Skills Matter When Hiring a Software Developer

 Impact on developer’s work:

-As we have mentioned before, it is a rare case when a developer works alone.
+As we have mentioned before, it is rare for a developer to work alone.
 The ability to hearken to peers, support other team members, and help them is an integral part of their work.

 How to check: